Communication Lower Bounds and Algorithms for Sketching with Random Dense Matrices: Lower Bounds and Algorithm for Matrix Multiplication with a Random Matrix

 \subsection{Communication Lower Bound}

-We begin by presenting an abstract optimization problem which we will use to determine the minimum amount of data required for a processor to perform its assigned scalar multiplications. \begin{lemma} Consider the following optimization problem
+We begin by presenting an abstract optimization problem which we will use to determine the minimum amount of data required for a processor to perform its assigned scalar multiplications.
+In our lower bound formulation, $x_1$ and $x_2$ correspond to the number of elements of non-random matrices accessed by a processor, and we seek to minimize their sum to establish the bound.